mathewlowry/myhub-gpt/Co-creating your physical event with your online community.md

 	* Changing the status of the others from provisional to final.
 * T-2 - event: continue to encourage the conversation around the final programme.

-Of course you don't need to follow those dates exactly, but it is important that people know what the final programme is one or two months before the event so they can make the logistics arrangements.
-For the original events I helped organise 25 years ago, in fact, we launched the event website 8-9 months before the event because we had several phases of discussion:
+Of course you don't need to follow those dates exactly, but it is important that people know what the final programme is one or two months before the event so they can make logistics arrangements.
+For those first co-created events 25 years ago, in fact, we launched the event website 8-9 months before the event because we had several phases of discussion:

-* a first call asked people to submit ideas for workshops or individual presentations for the Conference Programme (which was a mix of science and policy)
+* a first call at T-6 asked people to submit ideas for workshops or individual presentations for the Conference Programme (which was a mix of science and policy)
-* when we finalised the Conference programme we opened a second co-creation phase, for the Networking Programme, which focused on networking scientists together across Europe and took place in and around the exhibition.
+* when we finalised the Conference programme we opened a second co-creation phase in T-3, for the Networking Programme, which focused on networking scientists together across Europe and took place in and around the exhibition.
 The people who didn't "make the cut" for the conference were encouraged to present networking event proposals, which most of them found them more valuable for their purposes.

 The last time I was involved we had over 8,000 comments on the provisional networking programme in the month of August, 2026.
 ## Why look to the Atmosphere?